RobotGB/Invoice-Collator/README.md

 ## Running
-Downlod this tool by clicking the green 'Clone or Downlod' button at the top of this page To run, create a folder and put all the invoice excel files you would like the tool to process within it.
+Downlod this tool by clicking the green 'Clone or Downlod' button at the top of this page Please create your Invoice workbooks by copying the template workbook provided.
+To run, create a folder and put all the invoice excel files you would like the tool to process within it.

 ##### Windows :